Mailbox migrations are among the most known tasks when you have an Exchange Server in…

 The next step is to add the new domain as an alias or as the default email address to the mailbox(es).

 In this article, you learned how to add a second domain to Exchange Server.
-Add the MX record, SRV record, and SPF record in Public DNS.
+Add the MX record, SRV record, A record, and SPF record in Public DNS.
 After that, verify that you did create the records successfully.
 As of last, add the new domain in Exchange Server.

 Did you enjoy this article?
 If so, you may like You can’t use the domain because it’s not an accepted domain for your organization.
 Don’t forget to follow us and share this article.